quizzimodo/quizzimodo/README.md

 # Quizzimodo

-#### A community-driven quizzing platform where users can create a quiz, invite other users, and take oublic quizzes or ones created by friends.
+#### A community-driven quizzing platform where users can create a quiz, invite other users, and take public quizzes or ones created by friends.
 A great tool for teachers or a good way to test your friends, Quizzimodo is the most fun you will ever have taking a quiz.

 ## Developer Documentation